General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Shock Waves with TOV Exteriors

-\begin{lemma} Let $(A,G,v)$ denote a spherically symmetric self-similar solution to the perfect fluid Einstein field equations with equation of state $p = \sigma \rho$.
-If there exists a $\xi_0 > 0$ such that $(A,G,v)$ can be matched to TOV$(\bar{\sigma})$ to form a shock-wave solution, then the shock speed is subluminal if:
+\begin{lemma} Let $(A,G,v)$ denote a similarity solution to the Einstein--Euler equations with equation of state $p=\sigma\rho$.
+If there exists a $\xi_0>0$ such that $(A,G,v)$ can be matched to TOV$(\bar{\sigma})$ to form a shock-wave solution, then the shock speed is subluminal if

 and in such a case the Lax characteristic conditions reduce to: